 ABLE Act – The Stephen Beck, Jr. Achieving a Better Life Experience Act (ABLE Act) was enacted on December 19, 2014, allowing an individual with a disability to open a tax-free savings account without jeopardizing his or her Medicaid and SSI eligibility.

 Accounting – The Primary Advocate for the Beneficiary of the trust is entitled to an accounting from the Trustee.
-CCT has selected The Trust Company of Virginia (TCVA), a federal chartered financial institution with trust powers, located in Virginia, to manage and invest the funds and provide quarterly financial statements via mail or internet.
+CCT has selected The Trust Company of Virginia (TCVA), a financial institution with trust powers, located in Virginia, to manage and invest the funds and provide quarterly financial statements via mail or internet.

 Advocate – Named by the Grantor, the Advocate is responsible for making requests to CCT for disbursements that are for the sole benefit of the Beneficiary.
 The Advocate will have access to financial statements and can be the Beneficiary, a Guardian, Conservator, Power of Attorney, family member and/or someone who is familiar with the needs of the Beneficiary.
 CCT requests that an additional Advocate be named as backup along with contact information.